Phylogeny of the Thysanoptera

-Regular discoveries of amber inclusions of thrips are quite common, but most of these fossils date from much younger periods.
-A large number of species has been described from Eocene Baltic amber (40 millions of years old) and many of these species were included in more or less useful identification keys.
-Unfortunately, these works mostly lay emphasis on diagnostic descriptions only and lack information that allows conclusions to former ecological conditions.
+Finds of fossil thrips in amber are quite common, but most of these inclusions date from much younger periods.
+A large number of species has been described from Eocene Baltic amber (40 million years old) and many of these species have been included in more or less useful identification keys.
+Unfortunately, these works usually focus only on diagnostic descriptions and lack information that allows conclusions to be drawn on past ecological conditions.